Cystic Fibrosis Center

 There are four possible outcomes of a sweat test:

-- A positive sweat test means that your child has CF. The next step is to make an appointment with the Arnold Palmer Hospital Cystic Fibrosis Center to begin early treatment.
+- A positive sweat test means that your child has CF. The next step is to make an appointment with the Orlando Health Arnold Palmer Hospital for Children Cystic Fibrosis Center to begin early treatment.

 - A negative sweat test means your child does not have CF but is probably a carrier (see the section on carrier testing and inheriting CF).

 - A borderline sweat test means the value is below the level needed to diagnose CF, but it is elevated.
 The sweat test may need to be repeated, and the doctors may need to order additional tests.

 - If an infant did not produce enough sweat during the initial sweat test, the sweat test will need to be repeated.

 What is carrier testing and why is it important?